 Cycle 18 will be a 2-Phase review: Phase 1 will consist of the scientific/technical peer review of all proposals.
 GIs that are successful in Phase 1 will be invited to submit detailed budgets for review in Phase 2, provided the GI is eligible for funding (i.e., is at a US institution).

 No NSPIRES proposal submission during Phase 1: All proposals, whether for funding-only or for observation, will be submitted to ARK/RPS.
 Only Phase-2 budget proposals of accepted proposals will go to NSPIRES.

-Time-Constrained Observations: Time-constrained observations are defined as observations that have to be performed within a certain time window.
-These can be ToOs or non-ToOs, either monitoring or non-monitoring observations, but not Fill-in observations.
+Time-Constrained Observations: Time-constrained observations can be ToOs or non-ToOs, either monitoring or non-monitoring observations, but not Fill-in observations.
 These include phase-constrained proposals, coordinated observing campaigns with ground- or space-based facilities, etc. Time-constrained observations are subject to the following limits:

 For coordinated and constrained observations, it is the proposer's responsibility to inform the Swift Science Operations Team (by sending a ToO request) of the observing time window at least one week before observations commence.

 Observation Length: Requested observing time is limited to between 1 ks minimum and 40 ks maximum per observation (i.e., a single visit to the target).
 Because Swift has no continuous viewing zones, all observations longer than 2 ks are likely to be broken into several visits by the Swift science planners.

 No more than 2,000 visits will be performed during Cycle 18 (total of all proposal categories).